0 Comment

 4. Increased focus on employee well-being

-Another important responsibility for the HR post-COVID-19 is to ensure physical and mental well-being of all employees.
+Another critical responsibility for HR post-COVID-19 is to ensure the physical and mental well-being of all employees.